Jimender/Stats-Preview/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
+- Sass
 - Flexbox

+Fixed some minor media query bugs

 ### What I learned

-- Learned how to use `Flexbox` & `MediaQueries`.
+- Learned how to use basic level of `Flexbox` & `MediaQueries`.
 - Learned about `background-blend-mode` & `mix-blend-mode`

 ### Continued development